carpentries/lesson-development-training/learners/training-calendar.md

 title: Training Calendar
 ---

+**The Collaborative Lesson Development Training is currently paused.**

 ## About Collaborative Lesson Developer Training

 This training teaches essential skills and good practices for designing and developing a lesson as an open source project.